laudai/dotfile/README.md

 ```
 M - which is the Meta key (i.e. Alt on most keyboards) <br>
 S - means Shift key <br>
+※ Note: Can't send C-| to putty, windows terminal and MobaXterm.
+Maybe this is a bug!?
+※ Note: Can't send <prefix> C-h in MobaXterm.
+Maybe this is a bug in MobaXterm!?

 **In copy-mode**